open-ceiling

 Clients often tell me that they are not worried about latent defects because they had an inspection by a certified inspector.
 They are confused.
 A latent defect is a hidden defect in the home that a certified inspector did not see nor search for.
 General home inspectors are mandated to inspect a property and report only what they see.

 Home inspectors are not responsible for what they cannot see.
 The inspector will search for cracks around and in the house.
 They will search for stains that indicate water infiltration and markings for possible mould.
 The inspector will turn on the faucets to examine the water pressure.
 They will look for loose railings, rotted mouldings and roofs.
 They will examine plugs to ensure they are grounded and do not cause harmful shocks.
-If the inspector has a thermal imaging device, they will check for heat loss, live wires and lack of insulation.
+If the inspector has a thermal imaging device, they will check the walls for heat loss, condensation, live wires and lack of insulation.

 General home inspectors are mandated to inspect a property and report only what they see.